 This resource provides health professionals with materials to help educate and support MDS patients and their caregivers.
-Contents include a patient counseling guide, individual patient information sheets and additional resources designed to enhance communication between the health care team and MDS patients.
+Contents include a patient counseling guide, individual patient information pages and additional resources designed to enhance communication between the health care team and MDS patients.

 Sekeres, et al. (2009).
 Perceptions of Disease State, Treatment Outcomes, and Prognosis Among Patients with Myelodysplastic Syndromes: Results from an Internet-Based Survey.
 The Oncologist 2011; 16:904-911.